A Guide To Using Personal Credit Cards For Business Expenses

-The nature of your business will determine the sort of items and services you’ll be charging to your new card, so be sure to choose a card with rewards you’ll be in a position to take advantage of.
+The nature of your business will determine the sort of items and services you’ll be charging to your new card.
+Be sure to choose a card with rewards you’ll be in a position to take advantage of.
 Let’s take a look at a few personal credit cards you can use to cover business expenses.

 US Bank Cash+ Visa Signature Card

-If you’ve got excellent credit, the US Bank Cash+ Visa Signature card might just help you out.
+If you’ve got excellent credit, the US Bank Cash+™ Visa Signature® Card might just help you out.

 Use It Or Lose It

-Remember: If you get a personal credit card to use for business expenses, make sure to actually use it.
-If you go for a long period of time without charging anything to the card, your credit card issuer might shut down your account due to inactivity.
+Remember: If you get a personal credit card to use for business expenses, make sure you actually use it.
+If you go for a long time without charging anything to the card, your credit card issuer might shut down your account due to inactivity.
 This can negatively impact your credit score.

 Try To Get Reimbursed As Soon As Possible

 Try to ensure that your company’s reimbursement policies are reasonable before agreeing to make business purchases on behalf of the company.
-And if your reimbursement is delayed and you have to pay finance charges as a result, insist on being reimbursed for that as well.
+If there’s a delay in receiving your reimbursement, and, as a result, you have to pay finance charges, insist on being reimbursed for that as well.
 No employee should be made to suffer negative consequences as a result of a company’s lackadaisical reimbursement practices.

 For both business owners and employees, it’s perfectly reasonable to use a personal credit card to cover business expenses.
 By following these rules of thumb, you can avoid taking a personal financial hit when charging business expenses to your personal credit card.